How to Write the Perfect Abandoned Cart Email

 No worries, download the PDF version now and enjoy your reading later...Download PDF

-Like any type of marketing, B2B (business-to-business) marketing promotes products or services to a predetermined target audience.
+Like any type of marketing, B2B (business-to-business) marketing promotes products or services to a target audience.
 What makes B2B marketing unique is that the target audience is other businesses, rather than individual consumers.
+B2B marketing channels are the various mediums through which merchants market their products to these other businesses.

 Although they share basic similarities, B2B, B2C, and DTC marketing strategies will differ because they speak to different target audiences.
+The target audience is an important component of each marketing channel.
 To fully understand the distinctions between these models, let’s take a closer look at each in turn.

-As we’ve established, B2B marketing speaks to the needs of, and provides solutions for, other businesses.
-Often, B2B marketing and sales teams will have one person from a company assessing their products or services.
+B2B marketing speaks to the needs of, and provides solutions for, other businesses.
+A B2B marketing team is working to win the business of just one person—the representative of a company who assesses prospective products or services.
 This person is making their buying decisions on behalf of their organization, and the ultimate decision will frequently go through multiple levels of approval.
 Because of this dynamic, B2B purchasing decisions will likely be motivated by logic, efficiency, and ROI.
-Meanwhile, B2B marketing communications will often be straightforward and educational and will focus on building long-term client relationships.
+B2B marketing communications should reflect this by being straightforward, educational, and focused on building long-term client relationships.
+These are great B2B ecommerce best practices to keep in mind.

 B2C (business-to-consumer) marketing targets individual consumers and speaks to their needs and pain points.
 Consumers may be more likely than B2B consumers to be motivated by convenience, emotion, and competitive pricing.
-B2C marketing communications may be short or punchy and will often focus on appealing to emotion and driving brand awareness.
+B2B content marketing tends to be more straightforward and shy away from these areas and stick to the facts.
+B2C marketing communications, on the other hand, may be short or punchy and will often focus on appealing to emotion and driving brand awareness.

 DTC (direct-to-consumer) marketing models are similar to B2C models in that they both target consumers.
 However, DTC businesses sell their product or service directly to the consumer, whereas B2C businesses may be resellers of another brand’s products.
+By selling direct, DTC differs from a classic B2B marketing channel which only sells to other businesses.
 While DTC companies often have their own marketing strategies, their product may also be promoted through their vendor’s marketing.

-When you’re starting to develop a B2B marketing strategy, the standard groundwork applies: you’ll need to define your target audience, research your competitors, and develop brand positioning so you can differentiate yourself in the eyes of your customers.
+When you’re starting to develop a complete B2B marketing strategy, the standard groundwork applies: you’ll need to define your target audience, research your competitors, and develop brand positioning so you can differentiate yourself.
 You’ll also need to gain a thorough understanding of your target audience’s purchasing journey.
+Your B2B marketing channels should be built around an understanding of where your customer is in this process, and then reaching out to them appropriately.

-Your business’s website is a fundamental piece of your B2B digital marketing strategy.
-A 2018 study showed that 64% of B2B buyers conducted research on vendor websites before reaching out to a sales representative.
+Online content hosted on your business’ website is a fundamental piece of your B2B digital marketing strategy.
+In fact, nine out of ten B2B report that online content has a significant effect on their buying decisions.
 And considering that web development was the highest area of B2B marketing spend in 2021, it follows that the importance of websites in influencing B2B purchase decisions is only increasing.

 A strong B2B website should have a well-designed user experience (UX) so that your buyers’ purchasing journey is as frictionless as possible.
+This is a key goal of B2B ecommerce website development.
 Elements of an optimized B2B UX strategy include:

-The strategies you use across different channels will vary based on your target audience; however, the following channels can all be effective in B2B marketing.
+The strategies you use across different channels will vary based on your target audience.
+Again, the best channels for B2B marketing must always be specific to your business’ products and customer preferences; however, the following channels can all be effective components of a B2B digital strategy.

 Email continues to be one of the most cost-effective marketing channels available.
 Segmentation and personalization options make B2B email marketing a great way to form a personal connection with your prospects and share valuable content.